These Foolish Things (album)

 These Foolish Things is the debut solo studio album by Bryan Ferry, who at the time was still Roxy Music's lead vocalist.
 The album was released in October 1973 on Island Records in the United Kingdom and Atlantic Records in the United States.
-It is considered to be a departure from Roxy Music's sound, because it consists entirely of cover versions, mainly of standard songs.
-These Foolish Things was a commercial and critical success, peaking at number five on the UK Albums Chart.
+It is considered to be a departure from Roxy Music's sound, being made up of far more 'straight' versions of standards.
+Additionally, where Roxy Music's albums were of songs composed by the band, These Foolish Things was a covers album.
+It was a commercial and critical success, peaking at number five on the UK Albums Chart.
 It received a gold certification from the British Phonographic Industry in May 1974.

 Most of the tracks on the album were personal favorites of Ferry's, and spanned several decades from 1930s standards such as the title track through 1950s Elvis Presley to Bob Dylan and the Rolling Stones.